 You might be well aware of the benefits you offer customers, but what about those customers who have not yet discovered them?

-This can be done with positive-sentiment-based offerings, wherein the company offers more of the same product or service that is being used by existing customers.
+This can be achieved through positive-sentiment-based offerings, where the company provides more of the same product or service that existing customers are already using.

-This technique is effective for companies who have excellent reviews on their products or services but are unsure of their brand perception among new customers.
+This technique is effective for companies that have excellent reviews on their products or services but are unsure of their brand perception among new customers.

 To improve customer service